hughmcpartlan/branch-repo/README.md

 #Testing out GitHub

-Going back over branching and merging of files to gan a better understanding
+Going back over branching and merging of files to gain a better understanding